-Learning how to coach an athlete is far more complicated than training general population clientele and, arguably, more fulfilling.
+Learning how to coach an athlete through strength and conditioning is far more complicated than training general population clientele and, arguably, more fulfilling.
 There are many more factors, modalities, thinking, and planning strategies involved with coaching an athlete of any magnitude – young, adult, novice, or elite.

 Here are the 8 reasons why you, as a sports performance professional, should train athletes:

 - Grow More Observant in Initial Meetings and Assessments

 - Understand Sports-Specificity

 - Gain the Opportunity to Learn How to Optimize Programs Through Periodization

 - Grasp How to Make Purposeful Exercise Selections for Athletic Clients

 - Understand When to Select Acute Training Variables

 - Recognize When to Incorporate Speed and Agility Training, Plyometrics, and Concurrent Training